Casu3475/Tswap/audit-data/findings.md

 ### [H-3] `TSwapPool::sellPoolTokens` mismatches input and output tokens causing users to receive the incorrect amount of tokens

 **Description:** The sellPoolTokens function is intended to allow users to easily sell pool tokens and receive WETH in exchange.
-Users indicate how many pool tokens they're willing to sell in the poolTokenAmount parameter.
-However, the function currently miscalculaes the swapped amount.
+Users indicate how many pool tokens they're willing to sell in the `poolTokenAmount` parameter.
+However, the function currently miscalculates the swapped amount.

-This is due to the fact that the swapExactOutput function is called, whereas the swapExactInput function is the one that should be called.
+This is due to the fact that the `swapExactOutput` function is called, whereas the `swapExactInput` function is the one that should be called.
 Because users specify the exact amount of input tokens, not output.

 **Impact:** Users will swap the wrong amount of tokens, which is a severe disruption of protcol functionality.

 **Proof of Concept:**

 **Recommended Mitigation:** Consider changing the implementation to use `swapExactInput` instead of `swapExactOutput`.
-Note that this would also require changing the sellPoolTokens function to accept a new parameter (ie `minWethToReceive` to be passed to `swapExactInput`)
+Note that this would also require changing the `sellPoolTokens` function to accept a new parameter (ie `minWethToReceive` to be passed to `swapExactInput`)

 ```diff
     function sellPoolTokens(